An Easy Step-by-Step Guide to Making Kimchi That's So Easy, Anyone Could Do It

 Step 3: Add More Vegetables

 Time to add more veg!
 Peel the daikon radish and cut it into 2-inch matchsticks.
-Cut the scallions into 1-inch pieces.
+Cut the green onions into 1-inch pieces.
 Add these to the drained cabbage.

 Step 4: Make the Flavorful Chile Paste